-When you wrote an in-depth and descriptive blog post, you could see that the post even starts ranking for non-optimized keywords.
+When you write an in-depth and descriptive blog post, you could see that the post even starts ranking for non-optimized keywords.
 Many of them are long-tail keywords.
 This is due to the semantic search.

-I was able to increase traffic to a webpage by optimizing the keywords on the webpage by 129.38% within a two month.
+I was able to increase traffic to a webpage by optimizing the keywords on the webpage by 129.38% within two months.
 I was careful when selecting keywords.
 Because I knew that optimizing for irrelevant keywords could be a major reason for decreasing the average time on page, increasing the bounce rate and so decreasing the search engine rankings.

 But, fortunately, the keywords I selected were Long Tail keywords which are niche-relevant and targeted.
-As that reason, the overall traffic and average time on page of Virtual Bank Account post boosted at the roof.
+For that reason, the overall traffic and average time on page of Virtual Bank Account post boosted at the roof.

 And that post ranked for hundreds of money keywords.
 For privacy reasons, I can’t reveal keywords that the post is ranking for.

-As this long-tail keyword research strategy, after a few weeks, blog post ranked for even a high competitive keyword “virtual us bank account” above the fold of Google SERP.
+As this long-tail keyword research strategy, after a few weeks, the blog post ranked for even a high competitive keyword “virtual us bank account” above the fold of Google SERP.
 Isn’t that cool?